 Sourcing casual staff

-People can register their interest in working with CSU via the casual professional/general staff register.
+People can register their interest in working with Charles Sturt via one of the casual professional/general staff registers for administrative, operational, technical or professional/specialist work.
 However, you may offer casual work to people who aren't registered.

 Accessing the register